Whether you are buying your dream home or an investment property, it is important to have all the necessary documents in order.

 5. Latest Property Tax Receipts

-The buyer should ensure that the previous owner has paid all property tax and building tax and there are no pending dues.
-Property tax receipts also help in proving the legal status of the property.
+Ensuring that all property taxes and building taxes have been paid, and that there are no pending dues, is essential.
+Property tax receipts also help verify the property’s legal status.

 6. Proof of Seller’s Address